mkvph0ch/mrsocke/Guidelines.md

 # Guidlines

 - define use_bpm with variable
--> sleep and variable are connected
+-> sleep and variable are connected -> useful?